quickhac/qhac-common/README.md

 Currently, Round Rock ISD and Austin ISD are supported, although new districts should be easy to add (see `src/districts.ts`).

+## Requirements
+TypeScript
+TypeDoc, which is installed by `npm install typedoc --global` (you might need sudo).

 ## Compiling

-Run `make prepare` once to create the `build\` directory (you only need to do this once) and then run `make` to compile.
+Run `make prepare` once to create the `build\` directory (you only need to do this once) and then run `make` to compile and build the documentation.

 ## Usage

 See the Wiki for details on how to use qhac-common.
 Or, read the source code itself; it's not that hard to read (I hope).
+Additionally, there is documentation in the doc/ folder, but it is a bit messy.
+To see the API for GradeService, click on "Globals" on the left side, and under "Classes" click on GradeService.
+NOTE: This cannot run on node.js, because it relies on XHR and DOM Parsing.

 ## License